iamtommetcalfe/website/README.md

 - **Enhanced Accessibility**: Content is available even if JavaScript fails to load

 In development mode, the site runs as a standard single-page application (SPA).
 During the production build process, each route is pre-rendered to static HTML.

-## Documentation

-- [Linting Guide](docs/linting-guide.md) - How to automatically fix linting and formatting errors
-- [Tasks](docs/tasks.md) - List of improvement tasks for the project
-- [Website Improvements Summary](docs/website-improvements-summary.md) - Summary of all improvements made to the website
-- [Static Site Generation](docs/static-site-generation.md) - Details about the static site generation implementation
-- [Dependency Version Fix](docs/dependency-version-fix.md) - Explanation of dependency version constraints and compatibility
-- [SSG Window Reference Fix](docs/ssg-window-fix.md) - How browser-specific code is handled during static site generation
-- [Trailing Slash Fix](docs/trailing-slash-fix.md) - How to fix issues with trailing slashes in URLs causing 404 errors